spm/spm-docs/docs/installation/index.md

         please follow the instructions detailed [here](../development/compilation/macos/#troubleshooting); you do not need to recompile the MEX files but they have to be approved beforehand.

     !!! failure "Troubleshooting"
-        If, after installation, you get an error that the *MEX files for MACA64 are missing*:
+        If, after installation, you get an error indicating that the **MEX files for MACA64 are missing**:
         ```
         >> spm
         Error using spm_check_installation>check_basic